EU backs Novavax shot as region's fifth COVID-19 vaccine | Business

 With concerns about rare blood clotting, many EU countries have reduced their use of the AstraZeneca and J&J shots and many have donated them to low-income countries directly or through the COVAX programme run by the WHO.
 Novavax has about eight manufacturing locations, including those of the SII.
 Production of the shot in India at SII has also been approved by the EMA, an EU official told Reuters.

 Antigens for the vaccine, the inactivated organisms that trigger an immune response, are made at Novavax's factory in the Czech Republic.
-Earlier this month, Novavax said it could begin manufacturing a vaccine tailored for Omicron in January, while it tests whether or not its current vaccine works against the variant.
+Novavax said earlier this month it could begin manufacturing a vaccine tailored for Omicron in January, while it tests its current vaccine against the variant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)